TL;DR:

 Integrate all APIs

-Obviously, every DSP should integrate each of the APIs above to make everything work.
+Obviously, every DSP should integrate all of the APIs above to ensure everything works.
 This may sound simple, but in reality, it’s very far from it.
 While Private Aggregation and Shared Storage aren’t that intimidating, Protected Audience fundamentally changes programmatic advertising, and we can only guess how it will fit in.

 Collaborate with Publishers